 Because the offering is a "best efforts" offering without a minimum offering amount, we may close the offering without sufficient funds for all the intended purposes set out above.
+In such case, we may further reduce the allocation of our use of remaining proceeds with the same priority as the items listed above.

-The Company reserves the right to change the above use of proceeds if management believes it is in the best interests of the Company.
+The Company reserves the right to change the above use of proceeds without notice if management believes it is in the best interests of the Company.